When to Winterize an RV: Preparing For The Colder Months

 - Flush the toilets until you notice the antifreeze.

-- After ensuring that all the faucets have been opened in the recommended manner, make your way to the city water inlet.
-The screen must be removed and the valve must be pushed in until you can spot antifreeze gushing out.
+- After ensuring all the faucets have been opened as recommended, make your way to the city water inlet.
+The screen must be removed, and the valve must be pushed in until you can spot antifreeze gushing out.
 Now, the screen has to be replaced.

 - The water heater’s electric element is turned off.